1. Parenting

 Lawnmower parents

-What is authoritative (balanced) parenting?
+What is authoritative or balanced parenting?

 In contrast, authoritative parenting, also called 'balanced parenting', is most recommended by experts.
-Authoritative parents:

-• Allow children to explore more freely and encourage them to make their own decisions based upon their own reasoning.
+• Allow children to explore options more freely and encourage them to make their own decisions based upon their own reasoning.

 Last updated on October 24, 2025